Jennifer Kocher, WY

 Critically Acclaimed Writer

-With two master’s degrees in creative and non-fiction writing and more than a decade of experience as a features writer and editor, Jennifer finds herself at home telling other people’s stories.
-Her work has won numerous national news awards and has appeared in Wyoming Tribune Eagle, Jackson Hole News & Guide, High Plains Sentinel, Casper Tribune, Women in the Outdoors, and Montana Living.
-She has also worked as the managing editor for Nebraska Life magazine.
-Jennifer’s hobbies include history, traveling, and meeting new people.
+With two masters’ degrees in creative and non-fiction writing and more than a decade of experience as a features writer and editor, Jennifer finds herself at home telling other people’s stories.
+Her work has won numerous national news awards and has appeared in Wyoming Tribune Eagle, Jackson Hole News & Guide, Cody Enterprise, High Plains Sentinel, Casper Tribune, Gillette Enterprise, Women in the Outdoors, Montana Living, and others.
+Currently, she is the managing editor for Nebraska Life magazine and loves history, traveling, and meeting new people.

 As a Story Terrace writer, Jennifer interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.